-On this basis the Deferral Account balances are forecast to rise slightly by March 31 2006 before declining to zero by March 31 2008.
+On this basis the Deferral Account balances are forecast to rise slightly by March 31 2006 before declining to under \$7 million by March 31 2008.

-The Commission notes that price caps will see their regular increase November 1 2005 under the Coastal Ferry Act and expects that BC Ferries will make immediate use of this statutory increase by raising its fares.
+The Commission notes that price caps will be permitted to increase November 1 2005 by 2.8% (major) and 4.4% (minor) on routes under the Act and expects that BC Ferries will make immediate use of this statutory increase.